Disease/ Disorder

 Available or current treatment guidelines

 No current specific treatment guidelines are available.
-A review of the current standard of medical and rehabilitation care has been previously described.19
+A review of the current standard of medical and rehabilitation care has been previously described.10

-Rehabilitation must be developmentally based.3,5-7 Goals should address growing children’s needs regarding health maintenance and the restoration of function and participation to improve quality of life and life satisfaction.
+Rehabilitation must be developmentally based.11 The challenge in caring for children and adolescents with SCI is to address the changing objectives of each developmental stage.
+Goals should address growing children’s needs regarding health maintenance and the restoration of function and participation to improve quality of life and life satisfaction throughout childhood and into adulthood.
 Interventions encompass training in mobility, activities of daily living, skin care, bladder and bowel programs, recreation, psychosocial counseling, education, vocational support, and community reintegration.
 Devices, which may assist with mobility, vary according to age, growth, and size.
 They may range from standing devices, strollers, and wheelchairs to gait orthoses, functional electric stimulation, modifications for sports, and driving.

 At different disease stages